Opt-outs in the European Union: Irish protocol on the Lisbon Treaty

 Following the rejection of the Treaty of Lisbon by the Irish electorate in 2008, a number of guarantees (on security and defence, ethical issues and taxation) were given to the Irish in return for holding a second referendum.
 On the second attempt in 2009 the treaty was approved.
 Rather than repeat the ratification procedure, the guarantees were merely declarations with a promise to append them to the next treaty.

 The member states ultimately decided not to sign the protocol alongside the Croatian accession treaty, but rather as a single document.
 A draft protocol to this effect was proposed by the European Council and adopted by the European Parliament in April 2012.
 An Intergovernmental Conference followed on 16 May, and the protocol was signed by all states of the European Union between that date and 13 June 2012.
 The protocol was planned to take effect from 1 July 2013, provided that all member states had ratified the agreement by then, but it only entered into force on 1 December 2014.

 Former opt-outs

-Opt-outs of the United Kingdom
+United Kingdom

-During its membership of the European Union, the United Kingdom had five opt-outs from EU legislation (from the Schengen Agreement, the Economic and Monetary Union, the Charter of Fundamental Rights, the area of freedom, security and justice, and the Social Chapter), four of them still in place when it left the Union, the most of any member state.
+During its membership of the European Union, the United Kingdom had five opt-outs from EU legislation (from the Economic and Monetary Union, the area of freedom, security and justice, the Schengen Agreement, the Charter of Fundamental Rights, and the Social Chapter), four of them remained in force when it left the EU, the most of any member state.

+In the United Kingdom, the Labour government of Tony Blair argued that the country should revoke its EMU opt-out and join the euro, contingent on approval in a referendum, if five economic tests were met.
+However, the assessment of those tests in June 2003 concluded that not all were met.
+The policy of the 2010s coalition government, elected in 2010, was against introducing the euro prior to the 2015 general election.